alexnguyennz/alexnguyen.co.nz/src/content/notes/astro.md

 ### Selectors with page events

-When selecting elements with methods like `querySelector()`, make sure to call them inside the function or block of the event listener, otherwise the reference will be stale by the time it runs on the next page:
+When selecting elements, make sure to call them inside the function or block of the event listener, otherwise the reference will be stale when you get to the next page:

 ```astro
 <script>